Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

 Exploiting this noise that comes out naturally in hardware implementations could be beneficial and worth exploring, as opposed to other proposals that artificially introduce noise \cite{du2023layered}, \cite{Poulin2008Onthe}, and \cite{shutty2024efficientnearoptimaldecodingsurface}.
-This raises a critical question: Does the noise generated by different quantization schemes affect various error patterns?
-In other words, are we correcting the same set of errors with a larger number of bits as we do with fewer bits?
+This raises a critical question: Do different quantization schemes in the decoder lead to the correction of a different set of error patterns due to biases introduced by quantization noise?
+In other words, are we correcting the same set of error patterns with a larger number of bits as we do with fewer bits, or are we just correcting more errors but of a different set?
 This is the starting point for our diversity method proposal, described in the next section.